john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 ## Installation

-1. Clone to your `custom_nodes` folder in ComfyUI:
+1. Go to your `custom_nodes` folder in ComfyUI, open the terminal and run the following command:

 ```
 git clone https://github.com/john-mnz/ComfyUI-Inspyrenet-Rembg.git
 ```

-2. Install requirements:
+2. To install requirements, run the following commands:

 ```
 cd ComfyUI-Inspyrenet-Rembg
 pip install -r requirements.txt
 ```
+Done!

 It downloads the pretrained model automatically at first use